-The aftermath of any disaster that has directly affected your residence can often be a traumatic situation that is filled with stress and uncertainty.
-Paul Davis provides the following tips and information that will help the recovery process go smoother.
+The aftermath of a disaster that has directly affected your home is most often is a traumatic situation that is filled with stress and uncertainty.
+Paul Davis offers the following tips and information that can help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 (941) 359-3473

-- Obviously, it’s always important to be sure you and your family (and don’t forget your pets) are secure and that you contact your friends and relatives to assure them that you are all safe.
+- Obviously, it’s extremely important to be sure you and your family (and don’t forget pets) are unharmed and that you contact your friends and relatives to assure them that you are safe.

-- Keep a listing of any and all household personal belongings or goods that you have thrown out and receipts for any expenses you incur in protecting your home.
+- Keep a listing of any and all household personal belongings or goods you have thrown out and receipts for any expenses you incur while protecting your property.

 - Is your house safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are finished.
+Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are completed.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-- Be Safe: A water event can present several possible safety hazards to residents.
-The potential for electric shock and slips and falls are real.
+- Be Safe: A water event can present a lot of possible safety hazards to residents.
+The potential for slips and falls and electric shock are real.
 Also, items soaked with water can be very heavy.
 Only perform tasks that can be done safely.

-- Electrical: Be sure to turn off the power to affected rooms of the home.
-Do not operate the TV or other electrical appliances while you are standing on wet flooring.
+- Electrical: Be sure to turn off all power to affected areas of the property.
+Never operate your television or other electrical appliances while you are standing on wet carpets or floors.

-- Air Conditioning: Turn the air conditioner on to aid in drying during the summer or in regions with more humidity.
+- Air Conditioning: Turn the air conditioner on to aid in drying in summertime or in humid areas of the country.

-- Clothing/Fabrics: Relocate wet items to a dry place.
-Do not let draperies to remain in contact with wet carpeting or floors.
+- Clothing/Fabrics: Relocate wet items to a dry area.
+Don’t allow draperies to stay in contact with wet floors or carpeting.

 - Furniture: Move lighter pieces away from the carpeting.
-Place plastic bags or plastic wrap under the legs of bigger furniture.
+Place plastic bags or plastic wrap under the legs of large furniture.
 Wipe any residual water off of the furniture.

 Fire Damage Tips

-You’ve suffered a fire loss.
-While you are waiting for Paul Davis to arrive, below are some helpful tips to help deal with the situation:
+You have suffered a fire loss.
+While you are waiting for us to arrive, below are some helpful tips to help handle with the damage:

-- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the home completely safe.
-Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water that was used to extinguish the fire, as well as scrapes and cuts from exposed, sharp edges are real.
+- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the home safe.
+Even after the fire is out, there are potential safety hazards to be aware of.
+The potential for slips and falls from the water used to diffuse the fire, and scrapes and cuts from exposed, sharp edges are real.
 Only perform tasks that can be done safely.

-- Going Back Inside: The effects of fire damage can be measured down to microscopic levels.
-Even for a short period of time, entry by a person can create additional damage.
+- Going Back Inside: The effects of fire damage are measured down to microscopic levels.
+Even for a small amount of time, entry by a person can cause additional damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Appliances/Electronics: Do not use any stereo, TV or other electrical appliances until they have been inspected by a technician.
-If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open using a rolled towel.
+- Electronics/Appliances: Never use any TV, stereo or electronic appliances until they have been inspected by a technician.
+If the electricity is off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.

-- Doors: Shut all doors in affected rooms to limit smoke odors as much as possible.
+- Doors: Shut doors in affected areas to confine smoke odors as much as possible.

-- Food Items: Don’t eat food items exposed to smoke or canned goods that have been exposed to excessive heat.
+- Food Items: Never eat any food exposed to smoke or canned goods that have been exposed to excessive heat.

-- Pets: Transport all pets to a safe environment until your home has been completely restored and cleaned.
+- Pets: Transport any pets to a safe environment until your property has been cleaned and restored.